bbulkow/FastLED-idf/README.md

 Thus, we need FastLED.

-# Use of ESP32 hardware
+# Use of ESP32 hardware for 3 wire LEDs

 The ESP32 has an interesting module, called RMT.
 It's a module that's meant to make arbitrary waveforms on pins, without having to bang each pin at